Health and Safety

 Masks and Face Coverings

 Davidson College has adopted new public health standards, many of which reference masks or face-coverings.
 Some employee tasks require specific personal protection equipment (PPE), and supervisors will provide the necessary training and equipment for those individuals.
 All other students, faculty, and staff are required to use appropriate face-coverings, which can include either commercially produced or homemade cloth face-coverings, provided it fully covers the nose and the mouth, fits snugly against the sides of the face so there are no gaps, can be secured to prevent slipping, and does not have a valve or vent that releases exhaled air.

 Students must wear face coverings in all indoor spaces except a) when they are alone in an enclosed room where they do not expect to be disturbed, or b) in a private living space, or c) while eating in dining facilities.
 Students and scholar-athletes are not required to wear masks while exercising, due to college safety protocols and the testing regimen students are required to follow.
-Students must wear face coverings outdoors on campus.

 When instructing in person, from the front of the room, and 6 feet or more away from students, faculty have the option of wearing a clear face shield instead of a mask.
-Students, faculty, and staff must wear face coverings outdoors on campus.

 The college will provide two, washable cloth masks to each student, and two masks to each faculty and staff member.
 Additional masks are available for purchase in the Davidson College Store.
 The college will provide one clear face shield to each faculty member.